ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 * The script compiler will automatically compile lines marked to be conditionally compiled with the language (see language comments).
 * The system will store the user's topic file suffixed by language as well.

+While concepts, topics, and functions can be owned by a bot, only words and facts have a language affiliation.
+Concepts, topics, functions, variables, etc are all commonly visible in all languages, having a language affiliation of UNIVERSAL.
+You can declare words to have language UNIVERSAL, in which case all other language copies of the word disappear and the facts based on them transferred to the UNIVERSAL form.
+Facts can never mix two languages (except where UNIVERSAL is one of them) and take on the language of any field that is language constrained.

 # Embedded Foreign Language Support

 Using a language generally means using the dictionary of that language and spell-checking in that language.
 It may also control recognition